Smooth profinite groups, I: geometrizing Kummer theory

 be a short exact sequence of $(G,\W_r)$-modules on $S$.\\ We say that $\mathcal{E}$ is geometrically trivial (or geometrically split), if $\pi$ admits an $\mathcal O_S$-linear (non-necessarily $G$-equivariant) section.

 More generally, an $n$-extension of $(G,\W_r)$-modules over $S$

 is strongly geometrically trivial if the following holds.
-Split off the extension, as a cup product of short exact sequences $i=1,\ldots, n$, given by the kernels and cokernels of the $f_i's$.
-Then, all the $\mathcal E_i$'s are geometrically trivial. \\
+Split off the extension, as the concatenation of short exact sequences $i=1,\ldots, n$, given by the kernels and cokernels of the $f_i's$.
+Then, all the $\mathcal E_i$'s are geometrically trivial.

-Accordingly, for a $(G,\W_r)$-module $M$, we say that a $(G,M)$-torsor, or more generally a cohomology class $c\in H^n((G,S),M)$, is strongly geometrically trivial if it can be represented by a strongly geometrically trivial $n$-extension of $(G,\W_r)$-modules Strongly geometrically trivial classes form a subgroup \end{defi}
+Accordingly, for a $(G,\W_r)$-module $M$, we say that a $(G,M)$-torsor, or more generally a cohomology class $c\in H^n((G,S),M)$, is (strongly) geometrically trivial if it can be represented by a (strongly) geometrically trivial $n$-extension of $(G,\W_r)$-modules Strongly geometrically trivial classes form a subgroup \end{defi}

 \begin{rem} For $n=1$, we have For $n \geq 2$, we have an inclusion which is, in general, far from being an equality. \end{rem}